hananmalka/selectors-watcher/README.md

 ## Installation & Usage

-Install selectors-watcher with npm in you development project
+Install selectors-watcher in your development project

 ```bash
   npm install selectors-watcher
 ```

 In `package.json` file, you should define a script that executes selectors-watcher.
+In this example it named `watch` but of you can call it whatever you want.

 For example: